Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 • Provitamin A Carotenoids: These are plant pigments that our body converts into retinol.
 Beta-carotene is the most widely recognised example.

 Vitamin A plays a vital biological role in our bodies.
 It assists in the formation of rhodopsin, a protein in our retina that is essential for low-light and colour vision.
-Retinoic acid, another derivative of vitamin A, regulates gene expression and is critical for cell differentiation and growth.
+Retinoic acid, another derivative of vitamin A, regulates gene expression and plays a crucial role in cell differentiation and growth.

 Vitamin A can be obtained from various dietary sources that include: